reidjc/cursor_19/README.md

 ## Acknowledgments

-- Apple for TrueDepth camera and Vision framework APIs
+- Inspired by concepts and best practices for liveness detection discussed in documentation for Google's ML Kit and Apple's Vision framework.
-- Google ML Kit documentation for liveness detection concepts
+- This project utilizes Apple's Vision framework for face detection.